Macao streets empty after casinos shut to fight outbreak | Health

 Macao and Hong Kong are imitating the mainland's “zero COVID” strategy that aims to isolate every infected person.

-The public is required to register for passes to ride buses and other public transportation, which is operating at reduced capacity, said a resident, Pedro Kong.
+The public is required to register for passes to ride buses and other public transportation, which is operating at a reduced capacity, said a resident who asked to be identified only by his surname, Kong.

-"I think this measure is not necessary, because it will increase inconvenience,'' said Kong, 40.
+“I think this measure is not necessary, because it will increase inconvenience,'' Kong said.

 Casino gambling is the mainstay of Macao's economy but it has been devastated by anti-virus travel restrictions.

 This week's order marks the first time since early 2020 at the start of the pandemic that casinos were closed outright, reflecting official urgency about containing the latest outbreak.
-Restrictions imposed in June limited their workforce to 10 percent of normal levels.
+Restrictions imposed in June limited their workforce to 10% of normal levels.

 The government says it plans to test everyone in the city for the virus over the coming week.
 Bus drivers, people who deliver food and some others were told to be tested every day.